 Convening leading members of the oncology community in California to discuss precision medicine and identify proposed policy solutions that help improve patient outcomes.

-On March 13, 2019, 24 attendees, including multiple cancer advocacy organizations, oncologists, legislators, researchers, patient advocates, biotechnology experts and science officers and two representatives from the Personalized Medicine Coalition gathered at the California State Capitol to consider whether advances in precision medicine are supported by current policies.
+24 attendees, including multiple cancer advocacy organizations, oncologists, legislators, researchers, patient advocates, biotechnology experts and science officers and two representatives from the Personalized Medicine Coalition gathered at the California State Capitol to consider whether advances in precision medicine are supported by current policies.

 The discussion focused on barriers to precision medicine access in cancer care, emphasizing potential solutions and next steps across four key topics: